Residential Status Under the Income Tax Act

 Practical Examples & Case Studies

-Consider Anand.
-Who is an Indian Citizen who works for a multinational company and is deputed to its branch in Singapore?
-During the financial year, he spends 200 days in Singapore and 165 days in India and earns ₹20 Lakhs from Indian Sources and ₹38 lakhs from Singaporean sources.
-What residency status does he qualify under?
+Consider Anand, who is an Indian Citizen who works for a multinational company and is deputed to its branch in Singapore.
+During the financial year, he spends 200 days in Singapore and 165 days in India and earns ₹20 Lakhs from Indian Sources and ₹38 Lakhs from Singaporean sources.
+What residency status does he qualify for?

 Well, to qualify as a resident of India for tax purposes, an individual must either observe the 182-day or 60-day rule.
+As he was away in Singapore for employment purposes, the 60-day rule will be substituted with the 182-day rule.
 However, since he had only stayed in India for 165 days, his case failed both conditions.
 Consequently, Anand only qualifies as a Non-Resident for the financial year.
-Therefore, he is liable to pay taxes for the ₹20 Lakhs sourced from India but is not liable to pay taxes on the ₹38 lakhs sourced from Singapore.
+Therefore, he is liable to pay taxes for the ₹20 Lakhs sourced from India, but is not liable to pay taxes on the ₹38 lakhs sourced from Singapore.

 Tax Planning Strategies Based on Residential Status